MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

 1. From the **Review + Create** tab, review the options that you selected during the previous steps.

 1. Select **Create** to create the SQL Database server by using your specified configuration.

+    > **Note**: At this point in the lab, we are only creating the Azure SQL logical server.
+We will create the Azure SQL database instance later in the lab.

     > **Note**: Wait for the creation task to complete before you move forward with this lab.